Official Secrets Act 1911

-The Official Secrets Act 1911 (1 & 2 Geo 5 c 28) is an Act of the Parliament of the United Kingdom.
-It replaces the Official Secrets Act 1889.
+The Official Secrets Act 1911 (1 & 2 Geo.
+5. c.
+28) was an act of the Parliament of the United Kingdom.
+It replaced the Official Secrets Act 1889 (52 & 53 Vict. c.
+52).

-The Act was introduced in response to public alarm at reports of wide-scale espionage, some of them fomented by popular novels and plays that dramatized the threat, supposedly from Germany, at a time of a rapid naval expansion.
+The act was introduced in response to public alarm at reports of wide-scale espionage, some of them fomented by popular novels and plays that dramatized the threat, supposedly from Germany, at a time of a rapid naval expansion.
 Its provisions were extensive, with heavy penalties for any reporting or sketching of military, naval or air defence installations, or the harbouring of people suspected of gathering such intelligence.

-It has been amended several times; most importantly the "catch-all" provisions contained in section 2 of the Act were repealed and replaced by the Official Secrets Act 1989.
-The Act applies in the United Kingdom, the Isle of Man, the Channel Islands, and in overseas crown territories and colonies.
-It also applies to British subjects anywhere else in the world.
-In the Republic of Ireland, the Act was repealed by section 3 of the Official Secrets Act 1963.
+It was amended several times; most importantly the "catch-all" provisions contained in section 2 of the act were repealed and replaced by the Official Secrets Act 1989.
+The act applied in the United Kingdom, the Isle of Man, the Channel Islands, and in overseas crown territories and colonies.
+It also applied to British subjects anywhere else in the world.

+The whole act was repealed and replaced in 2023 by the National Security Act 2023.

+In the Republic of Ireland, the whole act was repealed by section 3 of the Official Secrets Act 1963.